ionos-cloud/docker-machine-driver/docs/usage/authentication.md

 ## Credentials

-Before you use Ionos Cloud Docker Machine Driver, you need to authenticate with your Ionos Cloud credentials.
-These would be the same username and password that you use to log into the [Ionos Cloud DCD](https://dcd.ionos.com/latest/).
+Before you use IONOS CLOUD Docker Machine Driver, you need to authenticate with your IONOS CLOUD credentials.
+These would be the same username and password that you use to log into the [IONOS CLOUD DCD](https://dcd.ionos.com/latest/).

 It is possible to pass your credentials: